datadryad/dryad-app/documentation/shibboleth/README.md

 - Copy the `inc-md-cert-mdq.pem` from this directory to `/etc/shibboleth`
 - Copy the `idpselect_config.js` to `/etc/shibboleth-ds` and update webserver names

-Certificate generation (the shibboleth certificate should *not* be the same as the web server's certificate)
+Certificate generation for InCommon (the shibboleth certificate should *not* be the same as the web server's certificate)
 ```
 cd /etc/shibboleth
 sudo ./keygen.sh -o ~/tmp -h sandbox.datadryad.org -y 15 -e https://sandbox.datadryad.org/shibboleth -n sp